Workshops - UK

 I'll have many of my original drawings available to view and study in close detail.
 And I'll be will be happy answer all queries and demonstrate specific techniques used.
 Please feel free to bring examples of your own work along for critique or advice.

-DRAWING DOGS was new in 2015.
-Both 2-day studio workshops filled very quickly so book now to secure your seat - only a small deposit is required.
+DRAWING DOGS (or animals in general) fills very quickly so book now - only a small deposit is required to secure your seat.

 Times :10 am to 5 pm daily